 Modern technologies create a near limitless avalanche of data, creating new problems for enterprises trying to gather insight.
 How can IT professionals harness this flow of information to fuel business growth?

-The volume of information being produced by users is escalating year on year, but more significantly the trend holds keys to growth that aren’t being taken advantage of by many companies today.
+The volume of information being produced by users is escalating year on year, but more significantly the trend holds the keys to growth that aren’t being capitalized on by many companies today.

 By failing to deal with big data correctly, enterprises are relinquishing countless opportunities for growth.
 Read on for clarification on a subject that is defining corporate success today.

 Big data refers to quantities of information that are too big for processing via traditional computing methods.
 Now a whole issue in itself, this new era of supersized information has necessitated the invention of new tools, systems and methods so that it can be managed and manipulated.